odennav/server-health-monitoring-observability/README.md

 Jenkins Pipeline is a suite of plugins which supports implementing and integrating continuous delivery pipelines into Jenkins.

-A continuous delivery (CD) pipeline is an automated expression of our process for getting the monitoring scripts from Gogs right through to our remote hosts.
+This continuous delivery (CD) pipeline is an automated expression of our process for getting the monitoring scripts from Gogs right through to our remote hosts.

-Every change committed in source control goes through a repeated and reliable process on its way to being released.
+**Setup Pipeline**

+Implement procedure below:

+- Go to Jenkins main dashboard and click on `New Item`

+- Name pipeline, select `Pipeline` as type of project and click `OK`

+- Click on the created job and scroll down to the “Pipeline” section in the configuration screen.

+- Choose “Pipeline script from SCM” and select type of SCM.

+- Enter the URL of the gogs repository containing your Jenkinsfile.

+- Add credentials of gogs repository.

+- Choose the branch to build from, typically `/main` or `/master`

+- Specify the path of Jenkinsfile in SCM as `/server-health-monitoring/Jenkinsfile`

+- Click on `Save` to save this configuration.

+- Restart Jenkins to apply configuration changes or updates effectively.

+- Navigate to the Jenkins “dashboard” and click on `Manage Jenkins` in the sidebar.

+- Select `Reload Configuration from Disk` or `Restart Safely`.

 The pipeline block below defines all the work done throughout our entire Pipeline.